jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 ## Logiops

-1. Fix bug that causes gestures to be way too insensitive:
+1. Fix a bug that causes gestures to be way too insensitive:
    a.
-Go to Logiops and increade the sensitivity to 71
+Go to Logiops and increase the sensitivity to 71
    b.
-Go to windows mouse settings and decrease the sensitivity to 4 ticks (in the advanced mouse settings dialog)
+Go to Windows mouse settings and decrease the sensitivity to 4 ticks (in the advanced mouse settings dialog)
-   note: there are two sliders for setting the pointer speed that work independently in windows, one is in the settings app and another is in the advanced mouse settings dialog
+   note: there are two sliders for setting the pointer speed that work independently in Windows, one is in the settings app and another is in the advanced mouse settings dialog

 ## AltSnap